Does Fido understand the art of movement better than us?

 When is the last time you saw Fido run and get a muscle cramp?
 All we have to do is rollover in bed… and out go the lights.
 Ouch!

 To free a muscle cramp or muscular spasm is no big deal when you come to understand the art of movement which will easily and surely release what seems to be a mystery for many.

 A tight, tensed up muscle releases itself not by pulling away in the opposite direction.
 This forceful method continues to be the way most people go at it.

 On the flipside is to use an internal switch by learning how to tune down the built-up or holding tension.
 This is done by subtle movements in the direction of the offending signal.

 Obviously there is an art of movement required here, yet anyone can learn how to successfully release a cramp.

 The Art of Movement At Home

 Good news is you don’t have to travel far to regain or master the art of movement.

-Please join me for an online somatics exercise class where you’ll gain access to the art of movement using the power of subtlety to erase stiffness, regain mobility and restore the lost sense of flexibility.
+Please join our online somatics exercise classe where you’ll gain access to the art of movement using the power of subtlety to erase stiffness, regain mobility and restore the lost sense of flexibility.